 Desdemona has been awakened by the commotion, and Othello leads her back to bed, saying that he will look to Montano’s wound.
 Iago and Cassio remain behind, and Cassio laments the permanent damage now done to his reputation by a quarrel whose cause he cannot even remember.
 Iago suggests that Cassio appeal to Desdemona, because she commands Othello’s attention and goodwill.
 Iago argues that Desdemona’s kindheartedness will prompt her to help Cassio if Cassio entreats her, and that she will persuade Othello to give Cassio back his lieutenantship.

 When Cassio leaves, Iago jokes about the irony of the fact that his so-called villainy involves counseling Cassio to a course of action that would actually help him.
 He repeats what he told Cassio about Desdemona’s generosity and Othello’s devotion to her.
 However, as Iago reminds the audience, he does the most evil when he seems to do good.
-Now that Cassio will be spending time with Desdemona, Iago will find it all the easier to convince Othello that Desdemona is having an affair with Cassio, thus turning Desdemona’s virtue to “pitch” (II.iii.234).
+Now that Cassio will be spending time with Desdemona, Iago will find it all the easier to convince Othello that Desdemona is having an affair with Cassio, thus turning Desdemona’s virtue to “pitch” (II.iii.

 Roderigo enters, upset that he has been beaten and angry because Iago has taken all his money and left Roderigo nothing to show for it.
 Iago counsels him to be patient and not to return to Venice, reminding him that they have to work by their wits.
 He assures Roderigo that everything is going according to plan.
-After telling Roderigo to go, Iago finishes telling the audience the plot that is to come: he will convince Emilia to speak to Desdemona on Cassio’s behalf, and he will arrange for Othello to witness Cassio’s suit to Desdemona.
+After telling Roderigo to go, Iago finishes telling the audience the plot that is to come: he will convince Emilia to speak to Desdemona on Cassio’s behalf, and he will arrange for Othello to witness Cassio’s attempts to woo Desdemona.